vorpalhex/srd_spells/readme.md

+**Archived**

+Please use [5eTools](https://github.com/5etools-mirror-1/5etools-mirror-1.github.io/tree/master/data/spells) data instead.

+This won't be getting additional updates as it's fairly behind already and much better versions of this exist now.
+The 5eTools version handles scaling, is much more complete, and has a better overall data structure.

 # Spells from the SRD

 This is a JSON formatted list of all the spells from the SRD, automatically pulled from @ephe's very nice [grimoire](https://github.com/jayrab/grimoire) with permission.
 This list has been both automatically and manually inspected, but is still likely to contain errors.